ShuoZhangXJTU/PEDP/README.md

 ---

 <h3>Results</h3>
-We strongly recommend using tensorboard to check the results.
+You can use tensorboard to check the results.
 Execute:

 ```